crowdsecurity/helm-charts/charts/crowdsec-traefik-bouncer/README.md

 > **:exclamation: This Helm Chart is deprecated!**

-> This chart is now deprecated and has been replaced by the [Crowdsec Bouncer Traefik Plugin](https://plugins.traefik.io/plugins/6335346ca4caa9ddeffda116/crowdsec-bouncer-traefik-plugin).
-Please note that there will be no further support for this chart moving forward.

 ![Version: 0.1.4](https://img.shields.io/badge/Version-0.1.4-informational?style=flat-square) ![Type: application](https://img.shields.io/badge/Type-application-informational?style=flat-square) ![AppVersion: 0.5.0](https://img.shields.io/badge/AppVersion-0.5.0-informational?style=flat-square)

 A http service to verify request and bounce them according to decisions made by CrowdSec.